 Notes

-1 This is a compilation of the Agriculture and Related Resources Protection Act 1976 and includes the amendments made by the other written laws referred to in the following table 1a, 15, 18.
+1 This reprint is a compilation as at 17 October 2014 of the Agriculture and Related Resources Protection Act 1976 and includes the amendments made by the other written laws referred to in the following table 1a .
 The table also contains information about any reprint.

 Compilation table